Roberto Colautti: Borussia Mönchengladbach

-He joined second-division German side Borussia Mönchengladbach on 1 August 2007 for an undisclosed fee, and dealt with injuries for most of this season.
+Colautti joined 2.
+Bundesliga side Borussia Mönchengladbach on 1 August 2007 for an undisclosed fee, and dealt with injuries for most of this season.
 He did however manage to score 3 goals in his 10 appearances.
 Mönchengladbach finished first in the 2.
 Bundesliga to gain promotion to the Bundesliga for the 2008–09 season.

-Colautti's second season at Borussia Park was again interrupted by injuries, and Colautti only played 24 Bundesliga matches out of a possible 34; of which ten were starts.
-He did score a crucial goal for Mönchengladbach on 10 May 2009 against Schalke in the 90th minute to score a valuable 1–0 win in his side's fourth last league match of the season.
+Colautti's second season at Borussia Park was again interrupted by injuries, and he only played 24 Bundesliga matches out of a possible 34; of which ten were starts.
+He scored a crucial goal for Mönchengladbach on 10 May 2009 against Schalke 04 in the 90th minute to secure a 1–0 win in his side's fourth-last league match of the season.
 This was the Israeli forward's only goal of the season; although he did score two goals in an 8–1 victory over VfB Fichte Bielefeld in a DFB Pokal tie.
 This late strike proved to be instrumental in securing Borussia's survival in the Bundesliga, as they finished one point clear of being forced to play-off for their position in the league, and just two points ahead of Karlsruher SC, who finished bottom.

 Maccabi Tel Aviv

-On 29 March 2010, he signed a contract with Maccabi Tel Aviv and returned to Israel in July that year.
+On 29 March 2010, Colautti signed a contract with Maccabi Tel Aviv and returned to Israel in July that year.
 On 1 August 2010, Colautti scored his first goal at Maccabi Toto Cup win against Maccabi Netanya.
 His first season in yellow was a tough one after the club underperformed and Colautti himself struggled to score.
 He lost his place with the first 11 and remained a substitute for the rest of the season.
 After all, Colautti managed to score nine league goals for Maccabi and an overall of 13 goals in 40 appearances during the season.